spiral/docs/docs/en/basics/orm.md

 | `migrate:rollback` | Rolls back  (default) or multiple migrations.<br/>`--all` Rolls back all the executed migrations. |
 | `migrate:init`     | Initiates the migrations component (create a migrations table).                                   |
 | `migrate:status`   | Gets a list of all available migrations and their statuses.                                       |

+## SQLite limitations

+When utilizing multiple workers in a web application, it is important to consider how concurrent access to resources such as databases is managed.
+SQLite, while a reliable and lightweight database solution, poses limitations when it comes to concurrent access by multiple workers.

+### File-based Database Locking

+Firstly, SQLite databases are file-based, meaning they are stored as a single file on disk.
+This design choice can create issues when multiple workers attempt to access the same SQLite database simultaneously.
+SQLite utilizes file-level locks to maintain data integrity, allowing only one writer to modify the database file at any given time.
+As a result, if multiple workers attempt to write to the database concurrently, they will experience contention and potential locking issues, leading to reduced performance and potential data corruption.

+### Inability to Share In-Memory Databases

+Additionally, SQLite does not provide a built-in mechanism to share an in-memory database between multiple processes or workers.
+In-memory databases are often used for performance optimization, as they eliminate disk I/O operations.
+However, because SQLite cannot share an in-memory database between processes, each worker would have its own separate copy of the database in memory.
+This means that any updates made by one worker would not be visible to the other workers, leading to inconsistencies and incorrect results.

+Considering these limitations, when using Spiral Framework or any other framework that employs multiple workers, it is advisable to explore alternative database solutions that better support concurrent access.
+Popular options include client-server databases like MySQL or PostgreSQL, which are designed to handle concurrent connections and provide better scalability in multi-worker environments.